Afraad Rebellion: Beginning of hostilities

 The Afraad Movement immediately started clashing with the WSLF, where fighting occurred around the Haud.
 Afraad's objective was to push the WSLF out of their strongholds (Isaaq territory) whereas the WSLF responded by retaliating further against Isaaq civilians living in the border region.

 In 1979, An Isaaq officer attacked and captured 14 WSLF fighters in a place called Gobyar, where they were harassing local residents, they were taken to Gebiley, and all subsequently executed.
 In 1980, the leader of the Afraad Movement, Mohamed Ali, was captured and arrested in Mogadishu, where he was charged with treason for leading the rebellious.
 He was rescued by his close friend Mohamed Hashi Lihle, who would later on become one of the most important Somali National Movement leaders until his death in 1984 at the Burco-Duuray offensive.
-Further fighting occurred in 1979-1980, until the arrival of one of Barre's most trusted Generals, General Mohamed Hashi Gani, who attempted to deprive the Afraad of weapons and transfer them south of the country.
+Further fighting occurred in 1979–1980, until the arrival of one of Barre's most trusted Generals, General Mohamed Hashi Gani, who attempted to deprive the Afraad of weapons and transfer them south of the country.
 This led to a longer Guerrilla struggle against the Somali Army itself, where Afraad militias regularly ambushed and attacked Somali and WSLF troops and convoy vehicles.

 One such even occurred in December 1981, when a group of Afraad fighters intercepted and ambushed a military truck at a place called Dhaberooble, where they killed 19, including 6 WSLF fighters.

-The guerrilla campaign would intensify in 1981-82, where fierce fighting occurred.
-In October 1982, a large battle occurred around Gaashaamo, when Afraad fighters ambushed and defeated a small contingent of WSLF fighters, and in 25th of October 1982, another successful ambush on the Somali National Army occurred in Wajaale, where 10 soldiers were killed and several others wounded.
+The guerrilla campaign would intensify in 1981–82, where fierce fighting occurred.
+In October 1982, a large battle occurred around Gaashaamo, when Afraad fighters ambushed and defeated a small contingent of WSLF fighters, and on 25 October 1982, another successful ambush on the Somali National Army occurred in Wajaale, where 10 soldiers were killed and several others wounded.
 In 1981, groups of Afraad fighters would move further into the Hawd and establish military presence for the Somali National Movement.
 The Afraad Movement would formally join the newly created Somali National Movement, serving as its primary military wing.
 It would contribute to several military operations jointly conducted by the Derg and the Somali National Movement, which would effectively end the WSLF as a threat by 1983, when an SNM offensive succeeded in cutting them off from their rear bases in Somaliland.

 Aftermath

-The collapse of the WSLF by 1984 effectively ended the oppression of Isaaq civilians in the Haud plateau, ended the four year long Afraad insurgency.
+The collapse of the WSLF by 1984 effectively ended the attacks against Isaaq civilians in the Haud plateau, ended the four year long Afraad insurgency.
 The Afraad would serve as the catalyst for the Somaliland War of Independence, where they formed the main nucleus military force of the movement.